sebgiles/rotors_simulator/learn2soar/README.md

   controller and the training.
 Then run `./kill.sh` to kill ROS and Gazebo (`Ctrl-c` can leave some processes behind).

+# Mouse Control
+- You need 3 terminals
+- Open all the terminals to this directory (`learn2soar`)
+- In terminal 1 run `./simulate.sh` to start ROS and the gazebo simulation with a plane in it
+- In terminal 2 run `rosrun learn2soar mouse_to_soar.py` to start the mouse command to control surface translator
+- In terminal 3 run `rosrun teleop mouse_teleop.py` to start the mouse control GUI

 # useful cmds

 roslaunch rotors_gazebo fixed_wing_hil.launch verbose:=true uav_name:=glider